ballerina-platform/persist-tools/README.md

     ./gradlew clean build -PbalJavaDebug=<port>
     ```

-7. Publish the generated artifacts to the local Ballerina central repository:
-    ```
-    ./gradlew clean build -PpublishToLocalCentral=true
-    ```

-8. Publish the generated artifacts to the Ballerina central repository:
-    ```
-    ./gradlew clean build -PpublishToCentral=true
-    ```

 ## Contribute to Ballerina

 As an open source project, Ballerina welcomes contributions from the community.